 My dad hated it when I slept in on weekends when I was in high school.

 He would come to my room and wake me up when it was like, I don’t know what time, but always too early!
-It would drive me crazy when he did that, but I always eventually got up.
+It would drive me crazy when he did that.

 He would often say to me, “The secret to success is getting up early.”

-During the week, he would always leave for work very early in the morning.
+During the week, he would always leave for work at the crack of dawn.
 I would hear the front door close ever so gently before I even got up to get ready for school.

 As an adult, I have indeed found the early morning hours to be the most productive time of the day.
-Moreover, I've noticed that when I get up early, the rest of my day seems more productive as well and I feel so much better overall.
+Moreover, I've noticed that when I rise early, the rest of my day also seems more fruitful, and I feel so much better overall.

 12. “You don’t care about making a lot of money now.
 You will when you’re older.”